 There are several problems with robotic adrenal surgery.
-This technique leads to significant increased operative time and costs of the operation without any benefit.
-It generally takes about an hour just to get the robot all set up--and the patient is under general anesthesia during this time yet the operation hasn't even begun.
-It is well known that the length of time under general anesthesia correlates directly with increased risk of nausea, vomiting, and other effects of general anesthesia.
-Using the robot is typically associated with larger endoscopic incisions (scars) which cause more postoperative pain, longer hospital stay, longer time until the back to normal activities and work when compared to the "mini-back-scope-operation".
+This technique leads to significant increased operative time and expense of the operation without any added benefit.
+It generally takes about an hour just to get the robot all set up--and the patient is under general anesthesia during this time, yet the operation hasn't even begun.
+It is well-known that the length of time under general anesthesia correlates directly with increased risk of nausea, vomiting, and other complications of anesthesia.
+Using the robot is associated with larger endoscopic incisions (scars) which cause more postoperative pain, longer hospital stays, longer time until the the patients can return to normal activities and work when compared to theMini Back Scope Adrenalectomy (MBSA).
 The differences are huge.